Puer Aeternus Archetype: Understanding the Eternal Child

 In adulthood, he will likely wrestle with the two bipolar shadow archetypes: the Addicted Lover and the Impotent Lover.

-The Addicted Lover and the Impotent Lover
+Shadow Expressions of Dependency: The Addicted and Impotent Lover Archetypes

 This lostness shows up in the way that the Addict lives for the pleasure of the moment only and locks us into a web of immobility from which we cannot escape.